Short Camino Stories From Dario’s Camino Trips

 Dario is a retired Italian journalist and he has travelled many Camino routes with us over the years.
-He has sent us 16 snippets of his different trips which vary from stories of carved rituals, Galician traditions and magical encounters with fellow pilgrims.
+He has sent us 16 snippets of his different trips which vary from short Camino stories of carved rituals, Galician traditions and magical encounters with fellow pilgrims.

 It is time to get back on the road.
 Back to Galicia, on a road that I have not yet traveled, between hills thick of oak and eucalyptus woods, between ancient villages and paths traced in the mists of time.
 Another hundred and some kilometers to Santiago de Compostela, the Cathedral, the sepulcher of the Apostle.

 For the friends who accompany me in this Way there is the enthusiasm of discovery.
 For me is different.
-I did it eighth time, towards that great magnet that continues to attract me with the power of its history, its legends, its multi-millennial narration.
+I did it eight times, towards that great magnet that continues to attract me with the power of its history, its legends, its multi-millennial narration.
 And of his universal message, which is simply this: we all have the same destiny, the same final goal, even if we follow different paths.

 We forget it too often, leaving us overwhelmed by fear, sadness, malice, mistrust, prejudice, anger, lies, hatred.
 In short, from the great darkness of the soul.